rogurr/patina-qemu/docs/Rust Integration.md

   python build_and_run_rust_binary.py --help
 ```

-Note 1: This tool is not a general FW patcher to be used on any UEFI FD image.
-It relies on specific features
+Note that this tool is not a general FW patcher to be used on any UEFI FD image due to relying on specific features
 implemented in this UEFI build.
-Note 2: Because this tool is patching an existing QEMU ROM image, only changes to the Rust DXE Core code will be
+Because this tool is patching an existing QEMU ROM image, only changes to the Rust
-merged.
-Any changes to the C code will require running a full stuart_build process to build a new ROM image.
+DXE Core code will be merged and any changes to the C code will require running a full stuart_build process.

-Note 3: The tool can be enhanced to patch more than the Patina DXE Core.
-If there is interest in new features,
+The tool can be enhanced to patch more than the Patina DXE Core.
+If there is interest in new features, please start
-please start a discussion in the tool's repo [discussions](https://github.com/OpenDevicePartnership/patina-fw-patcher/discussions/categories/q-a)
+a discussion in the tool's repo [discussions](https://github.com/OpenDevicePartnership/patina-fw-patcher/discussions/categories/q-a)
 area.

+TO DO - Option 2